sematext/docker-spm-client/README.md

 ```

-# Example
+# Examples
+## Running Elasticsearch in Docker containers and monitoring Elasticsearch nodes with SPM

-In the following example we see options, for the SPM In-Process monitor to inject a .jar file from SPM Client Volume.
+In the following example we see options for the SPM In-Process monitor to inject a .jar file from SPM Client Volume.
-The ES_JAVA_OPTS string is taken from SPM install instructions - using the SPM Token and naming the JVM (in case you like to run N instances on the same host).
+The ES_JAVA_OPTS string is taken from SPM install instructions - using the SPM Token and naming the JVM (in case you run multiple application instances on the same host).

 ```